DIE-BG/ModelsDataAnalysis/docs/src/acf.md

 # Autocorrelation Function Analysis

 ## Autocorrelation Functions of Moving and Stationary Block Bootstrap
-We show the autocorrelation functions for all variables and four length blocks (1, 5, 10 and 15) of Stationary and Moving Block Bootstrap.
+We show the autocorrelation functions for all variables and four different block lengths (1, 5, 10 and 15) for the stationary and moving block bootstrap methods.

 ### Real GDP of the US (D4L_GDP_RW)
 ![](images/acf/acf_variable=D4L_GDP_RW_l=1.png)